GrapheneICT/laravel-cognito-guard/README.md

 ];
 ```

-Since `persist_user_data` is `true` by default user will be automatically saved with the following attributes name, email, provider and provider_id so
+Since `persist_user_data` is `true` by default user will be automatically saved with the following attributes: `name, email, provider and provider_id` so
 adding them in the list of fillables is a must.
-If you wish to extend with more attributes modify the data before it is saved or use the events and
+If you wish to extend with more attributes using the class `CognitoService` modify the data before it is saved or use the events.
-use class `CognitoService` to retrieve them from the Cognito by providing a request token.

 ```php
    $cognitoService = new CognitoService();